Przemysl4wR4k/psychologistWebsite/psychologist-website/README.md

 This project is still in the development phase.
 At this point static page is almost ready.
 The code still hasnt been cleaned.
 It probably needs some optimization in some places.
+Scss files should have more unified structure.
+Next I'll focus on adding BaaS, most probably firebase

-Scss files could should have the same approach Styles and functionalities have been determined together with the person who will use the website in the future.
+Styles and functionalities have been determined together with the person who will use the website in the future.
-At this point, the work is mainly focused on all views and full responsiveness.

 # PsychologistWebsite